-The Yearlings by George-Ann Tognoni Western Culture GOAL AC 3 PROMOTE AND SUPPORT INITIATIVES THAT FOSTER OLD TOWN AS AN INTERACTIVE ARTS DISTRICT. • Policy AC 3.1 Animate existing private and public spaces with arts and culture, and create informal, spontaneous exhibition and performance spaces throughout the downtown. • Policy AC 3.2 Connect commercial and private art enterprises with public and non-profit arts and cultural venues in the downtown. • Policy AC 3.3 Encourage the attraction and retention of Scottsdale based non-profit arts and culture organizations in downtown. • Policy AC 3.4 Develop economic, land use, planning, and design strategies to protect and enhance arts, culture, and gallery businesses in downtown. • Policy AC 3.5 Encourage continuation and expansion of innovative arts and culture programming that enriches the community. • Policy AC 3.6 Increase and promote community arts partnerships and projects that animate public spaces and provide residents, workers, and tourists with diverse arts experiences. • Policy AC 3.7 Support work/live development in the downtown that is flexible enough to accommodate the needs of the creative workforce.
+The Yearlings by George-Ann Tognoni Western Culture

+GOAL AC 3

+PROMOTE AND SUPPORT INITIATIVES THAT FOSTER OLD TOWN AS AN INTERACTIVE ARTS DISTRICT.

+Animate existing private and public spaces with arts and culture, and create informal, spontaneous exhibition and performance spaces throughout the downtown.

+Connect commercial and private art enterprises with public and non-profit arts and cultural venues in the downtown.

+Encourage the attraction and retention of Scottsdale based non-profit arts and culture organizations in downtown.

+Develop economic, land use, planning, and design strategies to protect and enhance arts, culture, and gallery businesses in downtown.

+Encourage continuation and expansion of innovative arts and culture programming that enriches the community.

+Increase and promote community arts partnerships and projects that animate public spaces and provide residents, workers, and tourists with diverse arts experiences.

+Support work/live development in the downtown that is flexible enough to accommodate the needs of THE creative professionals WORKFORCE.